LONDON BASED RESIDENTIAL & COMMERCIAL INTERIOR DESIGN

 My love of interior design was sparked from being terrified to walk through the front door.
 Yep, not a fluffy story of rearranging my bedroom as a child.

 It's a journey that's influenced why the environment I create for you should be led by kindness.
-That kindness extends to you, to the environment too.
+That kindness extends beyond you and reaches the environment too..

 Way before being all eco-conscious working in recycling management, my exposure to domestic violence was the first got me interested in creating safe environments that boosts your wellbeing.
 People should always be the main focus when designing the spaces we take up and it goes hand in hand with giving a damn about the environment and animals too.
 So can you really be surprised that I personalise homes with attention placed on your health and wellbeing?